University of California finances: Investments

-As of August 2020, the assets under management grew to US$140 billion.
+The University of California's total investment portfolio grew to $180 billion at the end of the 2023-2024 fiscal year, marking a $16 billion increase over the previous year.
 These investments include the Endowment, Pension, Retirement savings, and Working capital.

 The University has divested from fossil fuels as of 2020.
-The University of California, authorized in 1986 the withdrawal of three billion dollars worth of Divestment from South Africa.
+It authorized in 1986 the withdrawal of three billion dollars' worth of Divestment from South Africa.
 Nelson Mandela stated his belief that the University of California's massive divestment was particularly significant in abolishing white-minority rule in South Africa.